Section 2.100 - Definitions

 A subdivision will include all divisions of a tract or parcel of land into two or more lots, building sites, or other divisions when any one or more of those divisions is created for the purpose, whether immediate or future, of sale or building development of any type (including both residential and non-residential multiple building sites and multi-site projects even if there is no division of the underlying land into separate parcels for recordation with the Register of Deeds) and also includes all divisions of land involving the dedication of a new street or a new street right-of-way or a change in existing streets; provided, however, that the following will not be included within this definition nor be subject to the requirements of this ordinance:

-1. The combination or recombination of portions of subdivided and recorded lots prior to the effective date of this ordinance, or portions of lots platted in compliance with this ordinance after its effective date, where the total number of lots is not increased and the resultant lots are equal to the standards of this ordinance and the appropriate zoning classification.
+1. The combination or recombination of portions of previously subdivided and recorded lots prior to the effective date of this ordinance, or portions of previously subdivided and recorded lots platted in compliance with this ordinance after its effective date, where the total number of lots is not increased and the resultant lots are equal to or exceed the standards of this ordinance and the appropriate zoning classification.

 2. The division of land into parcels greater than 5 acres where street right-of-way dedication is not involved.